obeli-sk/obelisk/README.md

 Please exercise caution if attempting to use it for production usage.

 ## Features
-* Idempotent *activities*
+* *Activities* that must be idempotent
     * Able to contact HTTP servers using WASI 0.2 HTTP client.
     * Max execution duration support, after which the execution is suspended into intermittent timeout
     * Retries on errors (both wasm traps (panics), or returning an Error result)
     * Retries on timeouts
     * Exponential backoff
     * Execution result is persisted
-    * Option to keep the parent workflow execution hot or unload and replay the event history.
+    * Performance option to keep the parent workflow execution hot or unload and replay the event history.

-* Deterministic *workflows*
+* *Deterministic workflows*
+    * Isolated from the environment
     * Calling a single child workflow or activity, blocking the execution
     * Execution is persisted at every state change, so that it can be replayed after an interrupt or an error.